History of Poland during the Piast dynasty: Culture

 Culturally, the social impact of the Church was considerably broader in the 13th century, as networks of parishes were established and cathedral-type schools became more common.
 The Dominicans and the Franciscans were the leading monastic orders at this time, and they interacted closely with the general population.
-A proliferation of narrative annals characterized the period, as well as other written records, laws and documents.
+A proliferation of narrative annals characterised the period, as well as other written records, laws and documents.
 More of the clergy were of local origin; others were expected to know the Polish language.
-Wincenty Kadłubek, the author of an influential chronicle, was the most recognized representative in the intellectual sphere.
+Wincenty Kadłubek, the author of an influential chronicle, was the most recognised representative in the intellectual sphere.
 Perspectiva, a treatise on optics by Witelo, a Silesian monk, was one of the finest achievements of medieval science.
 The construction of churches and castles in the Gothic architecture style predominated in the 13th century; native elements in art forms were increasingly important, with significant advances taking place in agriculture, manufacturing and crafts.